This pink lactation drink is perfect for moms who are breastfeeding and need to stay hydrated. I loved this drink while I was pumping!

 - ⅓ cup vanilla coconut milk I used unsweetened

-- 1-2 tsp chia seeds optional for extra nutrients that may support breastfeeding
+- 1-2 teaspoon chia seeds optional for extra nutrients that may support breastfeeding

 - ¼ cup freeze dried strawberries